 Although the General Assembly’s definitive guidance reiterated the status quo regarding ordination, the task force initiated a conversation about the rights of LGBTQIA+ Presbyterians in a way that created hope that church members with very different opinions could find the grace to work alongside one another.

 The UPCUSA Task Force to Study Homosexuality Records have been processed as a part of the Pam Byers Memorial Fund.
+Additional information about Chris Glaser's experiences as a member of the task force can be found in his oral history interview.
 To browse digitized material related to LGBTQIA+ history in the Presbyterian Church, visit our Pearl online archives.